jhan-1996/Python_Projects/README.md

-# Python_Projects
+# Python Projects

-Python Projects that I have worked on this year.
+## Repo for Python Projects that I've worked on in the past year